munf23/GuessTheNumber/README.md

 - Don't forget to use the `parseInt()` function to convert the user's input to a number in the `getUserGuess` function.

-- Use a `while` loop to keep prompting the user for a guess until they correctly guess the number.

 - Use `alret()` to display messages to the user.

 - Break the problem down into small, manageable parts, and write one function at a time.

 - Test your functions as you write them to make sure they work correctly.

+- (BONUS) Use a `while` loop to keep prompting the user for a guess until they correctly guess the number.